-London is definitely one of my favourite places that I’ve been to so far and it has a lot of great museums.
-I’ve read so much about it and have seen it in so many movies that it really felt like home.
-The British Museum, prominently edged into my brain by books and movies.
+London is one of my favourite places that I’ve been to so far and it has a lot of great museums.
+I’ve read so much about it and have seen it in so many movies that it felt like home.
+The British Museum has been prominently edged into my brain by books and movies.
 It has become an extension of the city itself.

 I might have mentioned before that I love The Mummy series (the original with Brandon Fraser).
 In the movie, there is a scene where the characters drive up to the museum in the middle of the night, torches blazing in the dark.

 That in itself is not a significant reason for the desire to visit, but the fact that it is where the noteworthy Egyptian objects are stored is.
 Just another reason to visit and get a kick out of the connection to one of my favourite movies.

 However, as we got there, I realized something was off.
 The front of the museum was not the same as in the movie.
-For some reason it bugged me.
-After looking it up, I found out that the movie was actually shot outside the University College London.
+For some reason, it bugged me.
+After looking it up, I found out that the movie was shot outside the University College London, not the British Museum.
 The museum itself was under reconstruction at the time and the buildings are close enough in appearance that most people would not tell them apart.
 Nevertheless, I was right!
 How is that for a movie obsession?